microsoft/K2Bridge/README.md

 Data collection may be disabled by installing the K2 helm chart by setting the collectTelemetry field to false. e.g: '--set settings.collectTelemetry=false'

+## Attribution
+Elasticsearch is a trademark of Elasticsearch BV, registered in the U.S. and in other countries.
+Kibana is a trademark of Elasticsearch BV, registered in the U.S. and in other countries.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit [https://cla.opensource.microsoft.com](https://cla.opensource.microsoft.com).